manerow/mdas-api-Adria_Manero/README.md

 This application is a simple console application that interacts with the PokeAPI to retrieve information about Pokemons.
 It is built using Java and the Spring Boot framework, and follows the Hexagonal Architecture pattern.

-## Prerequisites

-- JDK 11 or higher
-- Gradle

 ## Getting Started
 ## Docker build
 This application can be built and executed using Docker.
 In order to do so, use the following commands: